VeryChubbyCats/VS-Editor-Electron/README.md

 This Editor is meant to be simple and easy to use.

-# Why does this Editor use Electron?
+# Why does VS Editor use Electron?

 So I wouldn't have to create another application for other operating system's.